 Each continent’s history is stained with blood.
 The shadows of the past linger.
 And now, one vengeant soul seeks to set the world ablaze…

 Story includes a 2-year timeskip, with timeskip redesigns for the new students.
 Gameplay is generally not too far off from vanilla, but aimed at a slightly higher difficulty (but not overwhelmingly so) and with some new classes and mechanics, and unit designs that I hope you’ll find interesting.
-While made for classic mode, I have included an option to enable Casual Mode at the start of the game, as well as an option to enable Fixed Growths Mode.
+While made for classic mode, I have included an option to enable Casual Mode at the start of the game.

-Once you’ve got the patch, apply it to a clean, totally-legally-aquired FE8 ROM (US version) with a patching program like NUPS.
+Once you’ve got the patch, apply it to a clean, totally-legally-aquired FE8 ROM (US version) with a patching program like NUPS or the patching function of FEBuilderGBA.
+See here if you’re struggling with patching: How to Patch a Rom v5

 Sorry about the mismatched portrait styles.
 I’m currently in the middle of reworking them all to the GBA style, which will take a while.